-We lived in Auckland for nearly two years on a New Zealand working holiday visa, so as with all our recommendations, we have visited them all so you can definitely take our word for it.
+We lived in Auckland for nearly two years, so as with all our recommendations, we have visited them all so you can definitely take our word for it.
 The following are in no particular order:

 Top 10 day trips from Auckland

 Drive time: 2 hours one way from Auckland City

 One of the biggest drivers of tourist traffic to New Zealand in recent years has been the Lord of the Rings series of movies (and later the Hobbit Trilogy), directed by Peter Jackson and originally written by J R R Tolkien.

 Part of the original movie set has now been preserved and is now open to the public – our Hobbiton tour guide told us that this part of the North Island (near Matamata) became ‘The Shire’ purely by chance, after Peter Jackson noticed the unusual contours of the land after flying over the area in a recce helicopter.

 As well as walking around the set (fact – even the tree leaves are made of plastic), you can have a pint of specially brewed Oatbarton Brew at the Dragon Inn afterwards or Frogmorten Ginger Beer.
 On the day we visited, there was also a wedding party decked out all in the full Hobbiton / LOTR regalia, on a private tour with all their wedding guests.
 Nice – hopefully the groom remembered to bring The Ring (“precious!”).